DIGITbrain/digitbrain.github.io/docs/attributes/dma_tuple/index.md

 `version`{ #version }

 :   **Required**-*string*<br>
-    Version number of the DMA Tuple, defined by the provider
+    Version number of the Process, defined by the provider

     === "Example"